Should I schedule a sewer scope inspection at the same time as my general inspection?

 Is there a certification or licensing requirement for technicians?

 For certain professions a license is necessary to show that you’re competent and permitted to conduct business in the city, municipality, or state in which the license was issued.
 Since there is no license or certification required for sewer/pipeline scope inspectors, finding an experienced, unbiased and truthful inspector is important.
-As experts in our field, having successfully completed 10,000 residential and commercial inspections, we are also called upon to provide second opinions and third-party reviews.
+As experts in our field, having successfully completed some 20,000 residential and commercial inspections, we are also called upon to provide second opinions and third-party reviews.

 What kinds of problems can an underground “sewer scope” pipe inspection detect?

 Pipe Spies’ high-tech video cameras (sometimes called CCTV, or closed circuit TV) can reveal: offset joints, broken pipes, protruding lateral, off grade pipe, leaking joints, recessed taps, cracked pipe, root obstructions, blockages, corrosion, infiltration and collapsed pipe.

 Does Pipe Spies have a cancellation and missed appointment policy?